-What is a high-current constraint?
+What is a high-current net constraint?

 Quilter supports the definition of high current constraints to identify signals with elevated current requirements.
 These constraints enable Quilter to implement trace width controls with lower resistance, which can help prevent excessive voltage drops, IC brownouts, and overheating under load.